List of FC Steaua București records and statistics

 Tudorel Stoica made 370 total appearances for Steaua, a club record.

-The FC Steaua București football club has played 74 seasons in Liga I, which it has won 27 times.
-It has also won Cupa României 22 times, Supercupa României 6 times and Cupa Ligii twice – all competition records.
-In UEFA competitions the club has won the European Cup and European Super Cup, both in 1986.
-It has also reached the European Cup final in 1989, the final of the Intercontinental Cup, quarter-finals of the European Cup Winners' Cup, and the semi-finals of the UEFA Cup.
+The FC Steaua București football club has played 79 seasons in Liga I, which it has won 28 times.
+It has also won Cupa României 23 times, Supercupa României 8 times and Cupa Ligii 2 times – all competition records.
+In UEFA competitions the club has won the European Cup on 7 May 1986 and European Super Cup on 24 February 1987.
+It has also reached the European Cup final in 1989, the final of the Intercontinental Cup in 1986, quarter-finals of the European Cup Winners' Cup in 1972 and 1993, and the semi-finals of the UEFA Cup in 2006.
 Its players have won numerous awards and many of them have represented Romania in international competitions.